Theme Park Landscape

 - Several Wile E. Coyote cartoons feature this type of landscape, most notably when the gag involves a falling boulder or rocket skates.

-- The chute system in the Avatar: The Last Airbender city of Ba Sing Se counts, since it's sorta like a giant slide and rollercoaster all in one.
+- The chute system in the Avatar: The Last Airbender city of Omashu counts, since it's sorta like a giant slide and rollercoaster all in one.
 It was even shown that Aang and Bumi used to play on them when they were kids.